-Participants on the MoveAbout tours visited natural open spaces, such as Eaton Canyon, the Lower Arroyo and Hahamongna, and City parks Viña Vieja Park and McDonald Park and Arlington Garden.
+Participants on the MoveAbout tours visited natural open spaces, such as Eaton Canyon, the Lower Arroyo and Hahamongna, as well as Arlington Gardens and the City parks Viña Vieja Park and McDonald Park.
 Participants were asked how often they visited the various open spaces.
 The majority of participants visited the Lower Arroyo, Hahamongna and Eaton Canyon once or twice per year.
 Some of the participants were seeing Hahamongna or the Lower Arroyo for the first time.

 On the MoveAbout tours, people also visited Viña Vieja Park and were asked if they supported parks under power transmission lines.
-All supported using this area for additional parks, most participants indicating strong support.
+All supported using this area for additional parks, and most participants indicated strong support.
 In addition, MoveAbout tour participants strongly supported the creation of community gardens wherever there was available space.